 TIP: Tarragon has a mild aniseed flavour, use less if you're not a fan!

 Heat a drizzle of olive oil in a large frying pan over a high heat.
 Season the premium fillet steak all over with salt and pepper and add to the hot pan.
 Sear the steak until browned, 1 minute on all sides.
 Transfer to an oven tray lined with baking paper and roast for 8-10 minutes for medium or until cooked to your liking.
 Remove the tray from the oven and set aside to rest for 10 minutes.

 TIP: The meat will keep cooking as it rests!

 While the steak is cooking, add the potato to the saucepan of boiling water and cook until easily pierced with a knife, 10-15 minutes.
 Drain and return to the pan.
-Add the butter (for the mash), milk and salt and mash with a potato masher or fork until smooth.
+Add the butter (for the mash), milk and the salt to the saucepan.
+Mash with a potato masher or fork until smooth.
 Add the grated Parmesan cheese and stir through until melted.
-Cover with a lid to keep warm and set aside.
+Cover with a lid to keep warm.

 While the potato is cooking, return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the asparagus and cook until starting to soften, 2 minutes.
 Add the green beans and cook, tossing, until bright green and just tender, 3-4 minutes.
 Add 1/2 the garlic and cook until fragrant, 30 seconds.
 Transfer to a plate and cover to keep warm.